kylebarron/language-stata/README.md

 This package now provides syntax highlighting for Stata code written inside Stata's [dynamic tags](https://www.stata.com/help.cgi?dynamic+tags) for Markdown and LaTeX documents.

-By default, this package's Markdown and LaTeX syntax highlighting will be applied for files ending in `.domd` and `.dotex` respectively. **The [language-markdown](https://atom.io/packages/language-markdown) and [language-latex](https://atom.io/packages/language-latex) packages must be installed for the highlighting to work.**
+By default, this package's Markdown and LaTeX syntax highlighting will be applied for files ending in `.domd` and `.dotex` respectively. **The [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) and [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) packages must be installed for the highlighting to work.**

 If you name your file with a different extension, you can manually set the highlighting by clicking on the "Plain Text" button on the bottom right of the screen (or by pressing <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>L</kbd>) and then selecting `Stata Dyndoc (Markdown)` or `Stata Dyndoc (LaTeX)` from the drop-down menu.